JosefNemec/Playnite/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**Integration features**
+If a feature request is related to library integrations, use separate [extensions repository](https://github.com/JosefNemec/PlayniteExtensions) to file a request.

 **Check for existing issue**
 Please use issue search in the repository if your feature request is something really obvious there's a high change it was already requested.